top of page

 Did you just dodge the last question about legality?

-Case law really does define what is legal and what is not, and the court findings are based on circumstances specific to each individual instance.
+Case law really does shape and define what is legal and what is not, and the court findings are based on circumstances specific to each individual instance.
 This activity has been crafted to follow case law as closely as possible.

 The law unfortunately allows the police in the field to interpret and enforce the law how they see fit.
 Those interpretations are often clouded by personal biases.
 The police are often not knowledgable on case law.